Chocolate Sheet Cake with Peanut Butter Icing (Oil-Free!)

 ½ cup powdered sugar

-In a large bowl, whisk together all wet ingredients.
-To the bowl, add dry ingredients (minus chocolate chips), starting with flour and ending with salt.
+In a large bowl, whisk together all wet ingredients (minus aquafaba).
+Gently fold in the whipped aquafaba, then fold in dry ingredients (minus chocolate chips), starting with flour and ending with salt.

 Once a slightly thick batter has formed, fold in chocolate chips.